StrangeBeeCorp/docs/docs/Administration/organization/add-edit-delete-organization.md

 To edit an organization:

-1. On the home page, click the **Preview** button corresponding to the organization you want to edit.
+1. On the Organization List page, click the **Preview** button corresponding to the organization you want to edit.

     <img src="../images/preview-organization-button.png" alt="Preview organization button" width="1000" height="1000"/>